An official website of the State of Oregon

 At Oregon State Hospital, protecting the health and safety of our patients and staff is our top priority.
 We are taking comprehensive and necessary steps to prevent the spread of COVID-19 within the hospital.

-Since March 2020, there have been a total of 30 patient cases of COVID-19.
-One hundred and twenty five staff members have also reported testing positive during this time.
+Since March 2020, there have been a total of 78 patient cases of COVID-19.
+The numbers include patients who test positive for the virus when they arrive at OSH.
+Three hundred and thirty staff members have also reported testing positive during this time.

 In addition, we are: